rohit-uf/aws-coursera/docs/dynamodb/README.md

 ### Secondary Index

-- Creates a copy of table, with an alternate schema
+- contains a subset of attributes from a Base Table along with an Alternate Key to support Query Operations
-- Make other fields searchable by making them `Key`
+- make other fields searchable by making them `Key`
 - This table is kept in sync with the Primary Table `Asynchronusly`

-> Local Secondary Index: Enables to create an alternate SORT KEY
+- Local Secondary Index: Enables to create an alternate SORT KEY
-> Global Secondary Index: Enables to create alternate PARTITION KEY and SORT KEY
+- Global Secondary Index: Enables to create alternate PARTITION KEY and SORT KEY

 ## Backup and Restoration